 How many Final Fantasy games are there total?

-There are 94 different Final Fantasy games total, including 15 games in the core Final Fantasy series.
+There are 95 different Final Fantasy games total as of 2021, including 15 games in the core Final Fantasy series.
 The overall franchise also includes two anime and five video releases.

 By and large, most fans consider 15 to be the main number of Final Fantasy games — or 16 if you count X-2, the series’ only direct sequel to release so far.
-The rest of the games are spinoff releases, mobile games, or collections such as Final Fantasy Origins.
+That number may grow to 17 if you count Final Fantasy 7 Remake as a unique release.
+Otherwise, the rest of the games are spinoff releases, mobile games, or collections such as Final Fantasy Origins.

 Which Final Fantasy should I play first?